alailink/PandasWorkshopNeuroscience/1_Introduction.md

 df3.size()
 df3.columns
 df3.groupby()
+dfs.index.droplevel(level=0)
 ```

-These will be used extensively throughout the workshop.
+This kind of structure will be used extensively throughout the workshop.